jtransc/jtransc/README.md

 mvn package # it should generate program.swf
 ```

-# How it works internally?
+# How does it work internally?

 * It locates all the required dependencies
 * It includes jtransc-rt-core and jtransc-rt which is a java-6-like rt with some of their methods marked as natives